Darwin Aboriginal Art Fair 2018

 In the evening, attend the Telstra National Aboriginal and Torres Strait Islander Art Awards ceremony at the Museum and Art Gallery of the Northern Territory (MAGNT), celebrating the very best in traditional and contemporary Indigenous art in Australia.

-Begin the day with a visit to the Salon des Refusés, the collection of artworks rejected by the jury of the official Art Awards.
+Begin the day with a visit to the Charles Darwin University Art Gallery for the Salon des Refusés, the collection of artworks rejected by the jury of the official Art Awards.
 Now in its fifth year, the ‘SdR’ is fast establishing itself as one of the highlights of the Art Fair, with its bold, experimental pieces challenging received ideas about Indigenous art.

 Continue to Nomad Art Gallery and explore the collection of limited-edition prints, books, fabrics and textiles from contemporary Australian artists.
 After free time for lunch, visit Outstation Gallery, which exhibits contemporary Indigenous art from both established and emerging artists working in traditional and modern media.